 Employees aren't meeting their goals

 When staff falls short of their objectives, it is one of the most obvious pieces of evidence that customer support operations are malfunctioning.
-Customer retention and satisfaction percentages may decline when customer service employees do not meet their goals.
+Customer retention and satisfaction percentages may decline when customer support teams do not meet their goals.

 It may be a sign of more serious problems inside the company, such as a lack of resources, motivation, and company culture.